Niagara County Community College Board of Trustees Bios

 Gina I. Virtuoso was appointed by Gov. David A. Paterson to a seven-year term on the board.
 Virtuoso is retired from Occidental Chemical Corporation, where she worked for 20 years, holding the position of senior corporate accountant, as well as other accounting positions.

 Virtuoso is a member of the Professional Accountants and Biltmore Who’s Who, a three-year member of the St. Francis Guild board of directors, a four-year chairperson of the Festival of Sweets, a United Way volunteer, a volunteer for then-Sen. Hillary Rodham Clinton, co-chairperson for the Niagara Catholic Auction and a member of Niagara Catholic Parent Association.
 She is also a member of Our Lady of Mt.
 Carmel Church.

 She received a bachelor’s degree in business administration, majoring in accounting, from Niagara University.

-Virtuoso and her spouse Dennis reside in Niagara Falls and have one son Dennis Guy (DJ), two stepchildren, Gina and Vinnie and two grandchildren, Nicholas and Josh.
+Virtuoso and her spouse Dennis reside in Niagara Falls and have one son Dennis Guy (DJ), two stepchildren, Gina and Vinnie and three grandchildren, Nicholas, Josh, and Mason.